mattermost/docs/source/manage/telemetry.rst

 Boards Telemetry
 ----------------

-The following list details the type of Board's metadata we collect.
+The following list details the type of Boards metadata we collect.

 Sent every 24 hours.